VirgilSecurity/virgil-pure-wordpress/README.md

 ## Features

-### Available
+#### Available
 - Zero knowledge of users' passwords
 - Passwords protection from online and offline attacks
 - Instant invalidation of stolen database

-### Coming soon
+#### Coming soon
 - User data encryption with a personal key
 - Plugin deactivation and restoration of the previous authorization system

 ## Installation

-The plugin is currently unavailable at the WP Store but you can get it by downloading it from the official repository.
+The plugin is currently unavailable at the WP Store but you can get it by downloading from this official repository.

-### Install Virgil Pure WordPress Plugin using GitHub
+### Install Virgil Pure WordPress Plugin from the GitHub

 The package is available for PHP version 7.2.